 Given that this evaluation took place during the third year of the program, the focus was placed on understanding the perspectives of high school students who were currently enrolled in the program.
 A particular focus was placed on student decisions to enroll in the pathway and their subsequent experiences during the pathway.
 This evaluation, where data allowed for it, explored issues of equity related to who chooses the pathway, the experience of supports offered, and who remains in or leaves the pathway.
 Other related projects focused on the recruitment efforts of districts into the Education Pathway and serve as a companion to this report (a summary report is available here).
-This report focused on why students enroll in an Education Pathway, what students identify as obstacles and supports to remaining in an Education Pathway, and how students' lived experiences impact their decisions to enter and remain in the field of education.
+This report focused on why students enroll in an Education Pathway, what students identify as obstacles and supports to remaining in an Education.
 As one goal of this evaluation report is to help improve the implementation of Education Pathways and inform practice, the report also includes recommendations, next steps, and other information for improving practice.